Michaela Gosselin: Career

-Gosselin made her debut at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway where she won the bronze medal in the slalom event.
+Gosselin was recruited to para sport within a week of her cancer diagnosis.
+She joined the national Para-Alpine competition in the 2019/20 season.
+She made her debut at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway where she won the bronze medal in the slalom event.
 She qualified to compete at the 2022 Winter Paralympics held in Beijing, China.
+She placed fourth in slalom, fifth in downhill, sixth in giant slalom, and failed to complete the Super G, placing seventh in that event.